GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

   <details>
   <summary style="font-size:20px;font-weight:bold">Set up security verification for TechPass account</summary>

    ?> This document guides you to configure Microsoft authenticator as your MFA.
-We recommend Microsoft authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.
+We strongly recommend Microsoft authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.

-  1. Choose one of the following options and click **Next**.
+  1. Select the appropriate option and follow the instructions on your mobile phone to set up the authenticator app

-    - If you do not have the Microsoft Authenticator app(recommended) on your mobile phone, download and install it on your [Microsoft phone](https://www.microsoft.com/en-sg/store/apps/windows-phone), [Android](https://play.google.com/store/apps?hl=en&amp;gl=US) or [iOS phone](https://www.apple.com/app-store/) and complete the wizard.
+    - To install Microsoft Authenticator, download and install it on your [Microsoft phone](https://www.microsoft.com/en-sg/store/apps/windows-phone), [Android phone](https://play.google.com/store/apps?hl=en&amp;gl=US) or [iOS phone](https://www.apple.com/app-store/).
-    - To use other authenticators, click **I want to use a different authenticator app**.
+    - To use a different authenticator, click **I want to use a different authenticator app**.
-    - To use other methods, click **I want to set up a different method**.
+    - To use other authentication methods, click **I want to set up a different method**.

     <kbd>![set-up-authenticating-method](assets/images/onboarding/po-non-se/set-up-authenticating-method.png)

+  2. Click **Next**.

-  ?> While we recommend Microsoft Authenticator, you can choose any other authenticator app.
-As we recommend Microsoft Authenticator, this article guides you through setting up multi-factor authentication for your TechPass account using that.
+  ?> As we recommend Microsoft Authenticator, this article guides you through setting up multi-factor authentication for your TechPass account using that.
 For other authenticators, refer to the respective help resources.

-  2. On your mobile device, open Microsoft **Authenticator** and select **+ Add account** > **Work or School account**.
+  2. On your mobile phone, open Microsoft **Authenticator** and select **+ Add account** > **Work or School account**.
   3. Go back to your computer and click **Next**.

   ![keep-your-account-secure-next](assets/images/onboarding/po-non-se/keep-your-account-secure-next.png)